wsydney76/craft-contentoverview/README.md

             - status (string|array, see [docs](https://craftcms.com/docs/4.x/entries.html#status)
             - titleObjectTemplate (string, an object template that will be rendered for the title in a layout.
 Defaults to, well, `{title}`)

+### Common settings

-A `handle` setting can be applied to every object that helps to identify it in events.
+The following settings can be applied to every object (page/tab/column/section/filter/action...)

+* handle (string, a handle that helps to identify the object in events/custom templates.)
-A `custom` array setting can be applied to every object that can contain any data that you want to use in custom templates/events.
+* custom  (array, can contain any data that you want to use in events/custom templates).

-Example:
+* permission (string, only admins and users with this permission will see this object.)
+* group (string|array, only admins and members of this group/one of these groups will see this object.
+Will be ignored if the more specific `permission` is set)

+### Example

 We use a 'fluid' config using tab/column/section models.